rainbow-me/rainbowkit/README.md

   </tbody>
 </table>

-### Customizing your App's Info
+### Customizing your app’s info

-You can pass your app's info in the `appInfo` prop for `RainbowKitProvider`.
-Properties you can modify are your App's name (`appName`) and the link where the "Learn More" button in the connection modal redirects to (`learnMoreUrl`):
+You can pass your app’s info in the `appInfo` prop for `RainbowKitProvider`.
+Properties you can modify are your app's name (`appName`) and the link where the “Learn More” button in the connection modal redirects to (`learnMoreUrl`):

 ```tsx
 import { RainbowKitProvider } from '@rainbow-me/rainbowkit';